 As the story of Fern plays out, you can see her experience the struggles and joys of the Van Life.
 In her story, Fern shows us how being “houseless” is not the same as being “homeless.”
 Fern chose to turn her back on the seclusion and baggage of house life to be a part of the Van Life community.

-I recommend you check out this movie on Amazon Prime.
+I recommend you check this movie out.

 Also see Bob Wells on YouTube: